xcollantes/portfolio/README.md

 To make embedded content such as HTML rendered, we use `rehypeRaw` plugin for ReactMarkdown [more info](https://stackoverflow.com/a/70548866/8278075).

+## Adding new recommendation

+You can add recommendations to boost credibility and give insight to your quality of work.

+Tend to use LinkedIn Recommendations since recommendation givers can be verified.

+1. Copy and paste recommendation and relevant data in `recommendations/ordered_recommendations.yaml`.
+List is ordered.
+1. See `recommendations/RecommendationType.ts` for fields.
+1. Download the profile picture from LinkedIn of the recommendation giver and upload to `public/recommendations/profile_pics/`.
+Be sure to specify the picture in the ordered_recommendations.yaml.

 ## NextAuth

 ### Secure all pages behind login